User-Centered Design, User Experience, and User Interface

 “I am inferring.
 What I infer appears to be correct.
 I am successful.”

-User Interface Design (UI) is the implementation of UCD and UX principles, and determines how the user will interact with the product.
+User Interface Design (UI) is the implementation of UCD and UX principles and determines how the user will interact with the product.
 It is closely related to UX and creates the “front end” presentation, encompassing what is often referred to as the GUI, or Graphical User Interface.
 How might that look?

 You are already familiar with UX principles in action, such as using a Wizard.
 This is a design pattern that breaks a lengthy task into smaller, more manageable chunks, with clear prompts like buttons labeled Next or Finish.
 The pattern often displays a completion indicator such as a series of circles that are filled in as the user advances through each step.

 This method is popular because it gives the user a sense of making progress through a chore.
 Facing an endless form with dozens of fields is daunting, if not outright loathsome.
 Think of how many virtual shopping carts you have abandoned when the checkout process takes an unreasonable amount of effort.
 Breaking the form into small chunks that group related information is a more positive experience.
-It makes the difference between being done with something (finally!), and having accomplished something (hooray!).
+It makes the difference between being done with something (finally!) and having accomplished something (hooray!).

 Bringing it all together